peri-source/peri/docs/architecture.rst

 Package architecture
 ********************

-This document is a description of the overall package architecture elucidated via a simple example of polynomial fitting.
-In this example, we will have noisy data which we wish to fit with a polynomial.
-While a relatively simple problem, we will implement it in the PERI framework including how to get the best performance using various aspects of the package.
+Here we describe the various abstractions used to allow great flexibility in the ``peri`` package while also allowing for a generalized framework for optimization image updates (frequently through local updates and caching).
+The description will proceed in three stages:

+1. **Polynomial fitting** -- talk about the State, its properties, and model updates
+2. **Image of Gaussian discs** -- simple ImageState, its properties
+3. **Optimized Image of Gaussian discs** -- optimization of stage two, demonstrating the local update framework

 States
 =======

+In this section (with PolyFitState example), we will have noisy data which we wish to fit with a polynomial.
+While a relatively simple problem, we will implement it in the PERI framework including how to get the best performance using various aspects of the package.

 Overview
 --------

-The basic structure needed to fit a model to data is the ``State`` object.
+The basic structure needed to fit a model to data is the :class:`~peri.states.State` object.
 This structure holds the data and model and provides a common interface that allows the ``peri`` package to optimize a set of parameters to match the two.
-All of the common operations are implemented, leaving you to implement only a few methods in order to have a functioning ``State``.
-In order to implement a ``State``, you must know about the following functions:
+All of the common operations are implemented (including but not limited to Jacobians, Hessians, log-likelihood, priors), leaving you to implement only a few methods in order to have a functioning :class:`~peri.states.State`.
+In order to implement a :class:`~peri.states.State`, you must know about the following functions:

 .. autoclass:: peri.states.State
     :members: data, model, update
     :undoc-members:
     :noindex:

 Example: PolyFitState
 ---------------------------